photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 [Our docker-compose.yml examples](https://dl.photoprism.org/docker/) have a default buffer pool size between 128 MB and 256 MB, depending on the platform.
 You can change it using the `--innodb-buffer-pool-size` parameter (`M` means Megabyte, `G` stands for Gigabyte).
-If your server has enough memory, we recommend a size of 1 GB:
+If your server has enough memory, we recommend increasing the size to 1 GB:

 ```yaml
 services: